CintiaMoon/scripts/git/git-mastery.md

 > Notice how the range specifies the oldest commit first, but the history starts with the newest commit.

-`git log branch-a..master --oneline` will compare the histories of the two branches given, and show the commits you would get if you merged these two branches.
+`git log branch-a....master --oneline` will compare the histories of the two branches given, and show the commits you would get if you merged these two branches.

 ## History: Fixing Mistakes

 Editing the project's history.

-> The Golden Rule: Don't edit the history of **shared commits**.
+> **The Golden Rule:** _Don't edit the history of **shared commits_.
 This includes using commands that change the history like `rebase`.

 ### Ammending to the latest commit.